top of page

-An artist at heart, Debbie has been drawing, painting, and creating since she could hold a pencil or brush.
-After 20 years of self-study, workshops and intensive art programs, Debbie recently became a GOLDEN Artist Educator and completed a graduate diploma in Independent Studio Practices at the Haliburton School of the Arts.
+An artist at heart, Debbie has been drawing, painting, and creating since she first held a brush.
+With over 20 years of self-directed study, workshops, and intensive art programs, she continues to deepen and expand her practice.
+Debbie is a GOLDEN Artist Educator and holds a Graduate Diploma in Independent Studio Practices from the Haliburton School of the Arts.

 ARTIST STATEMENT